TextSLAM: Visual SLAM with Planar Text Features

 \section{TEXTSLAM SYSTEM}

-Our TextSLAM system is built upon the basic system using point features and adopts the keyframe-based framework to integrate the text features tightly. \Fig{fig:flowchart} illustrates the flowchart of TextSLAM. we'll detail the key components in the following sections.
+Our TextSLAM system is built upon the basic system using point features and adopts the keyframe-based framework to integrate the text features tightly.
+The mixture of point features and text features allow our system to work properly even in the scenes without text labels.
+Fig. \ref{fig:flowchart} illustrates the flowchart of TextSLAM. we'll detail the key components in the following sections.